p5322/wikipedia-webscraper/README.md

 This Python script allows you to search Wikipedia for articles using user-provided queries.
 It retrieves a list of articles related to the query and generates plain text links in Markdown format for easy access.

-HIGHLY USEFUL FOR RESEARCH PROJECTS
-NOW PROVIDES CITATIONS FOR THE WIKI LINKS
+HIGHLY USEFUL FOR RESEARCH PROJECTS; NOW PROVIDES CITATIONS FOR THE WIKI LINKS

 How to Use:
 Run the script.